stagingrdkm/meta-bolt-distro/README.md

   #yocto poky build environment setup script.
 Once per shell you are building in
   source oe-init-build-env

-  #set in conf/local.conf DISTRO to "rdk-app-base-layer" and MACHINE config to one of supported machines
+  #configure your conf/local.conf and set DISTRO to "rdke-appsdk" and MACHINE config to one of supported machines
+  #there is template you can copy from
+  cp conf/templates/local.conf.sample conf/local.conf
   vi conf/local.conf
-  DISTRO = "rdk-app-base-layer"
-  #doublecheck $grep DISTRO conf/local.conf  Need to see DISTRO = "rdk-app-base-layer"
+  #doublecheck $grep DISTRO conf/local.conf  Need to see DISTRO = "rdke-appsdk"

   #The App SDK supports 4 ABI's
   #You need to configure associated machine in conf/local.conf of your build/ dir. for example: